-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Develo pment ED2 - London Southend Airport The Council will produce a Joint Area Action Plan in conjunction with Southend Borough Council that will set out how the Council will ensure that London Southend Airport's economic potential is realised in a manner that balances environmental and social considerations.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring London Southend Airport's economic potential is realised in a manner that balances environmental and social the airport and surrounding area's potential. the delivery of the Joint Area Action Plan for London Southend be recorded by the Council. considerations.
 Stakeholders will be engaged with as part of the Joint Area Action Plan.
-Failure to work effectively with key partners and stakeholders to realise the airport and surrounding area's potential.
-The Council will work closely with key partners and stakeholders to ensure the delivery of the Joint Area Action Plan for London Southend Airport and environs.
-Employment uses developed in and around London Southend Airport will be recorded by the Council.
+Airport and environs.
 Core Indicators BD1: Total amount of additional employment floorspace - by type.
 BD3: Employment land available - by type.

-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Devel opment ED3 - Existing Employment Land Existing employment allocations will be protected from inappropriate development which would undermine their function in providing job opportunities through the management of development.
+ED3 - Existing Employment Land Existing employment allocations will be protected from inappropriate development which would undermine their function in providing job opportunities through the management of development.
 Loss of existing employment land to alternative uses not protected.
-The reallocation of "bad neighbour" industrial estates for alternative residential uses is not delivered due to difficulties in land assembly, reluctance for owners to relocate business, and/or lack of available alternative locations for businesses.
-Existing employment land which is well used, sustainable and strategically located will be protected through the development management process.
-Identified "bad neighbour" industrial estates will be allocated for alternative residential uses through the Allocations Development Plan Document.
-The Council will work with landowners, developers, business representatives and other stakeholders to ensure this is delivered.
-Alternative employment land will be allocated through the Allocations Development Plan Document.
-The Council will work with landowners, developers, business representatives and other stakeholders to ensure this is delivered and that displaced businesses are suitable relocated.
-The use and development of employment land is monitored as part of the Annual Monitoring Report.
-Core Indicators BD3: Employment land available - by type.
+The reallocation of "bad neighbour" industrial estates for alternative residential uses is not delivered due to difficulties in land assembly, reluctance for owners to relocate business, Existing employment land which is well used, sustainable and strategically located will be protected through the development management process.
+Identified "bad neighbour" industrial estates will be allocated for alternative residential The use and development of employment land is monitored as part of the Annual Monitoring Report. and / or lack of uses through the Core Indicators

+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring

+available alternative Allocations BD3: Employment land

+locations for Development Plan available - by type.

+businesses, Document.
+The

+Council will work with

+landowners,

+developers, business

+representatives and

+other stakeholders to

+ensure this is delivered.

+delivered.

+Alternative

+employment land will

+be allocated through

+the Allocations

+Development Plan

+Document.
+The

+Council will work with

+landowners,

+developers, business

+representatives and

+other stakeholders to

+ensure this is

+delivered and that

+displaced businesses

+ED4 E4 The Council Well-state (1) A are suitable relocated.
+The leader of t

+ED4 - Future The Council will allocate future Appropriate alternative Alternative The development of

+Employment employment land through the employment land to employment land will future allocations with